lokedhs/docbrowser/README.md

 ## Compatibility

 The application has been tested on SBCL, CCL and CLISP.
-It should work on other
+Please let me know of any issues on other Common Lisp implementations.

 ## Starting the server